AndyFul/Run-By-Smartscreen/README.md

 The above list is based on SRP, Outlook Web Access, Gmail, and Adobe Acrobat Reader file extension blacklists.

 The files with extensions: BAT, CMD, CPL, DLL, JSE, OCX, and VBE are supported by SmartScreen Application Reputation.
 But, their
-SmartScreen detection is not good, so they are added to the list of dangerous file extensions.
+SmartScreen detection is not good, so they are added to the list of unsafe file extensions.
 Even if they are accepted by SmartScreen, then will be blocked with notification.